 Each year, Americans spend trillions of dollars in healthcare costs.
 With so many medical services billed, and so much money exchanging hands, it is no surprise that there are many people who take advantage of the big business of healthcare by using fraud to turn a little extra profit.

 If someone discovers that they are under investigation and are suspected of committing healthcare fraud, it is important that they contact a Maryland federal healthcare fraud lawyer at once.
 If they are under investigation for healthcare fraud, law enforcement has probably started looking into their business practices long before the person being investigated is aware of the government’s probe.
-Finding a defense attorney equipped to be representation before the United States District Court for the District of Maryland is critical to mounting a strong and aggressive defense based on the facts of the case.
+Finding a fraud attorney equipped to be representation before the United States District Court for the District of Maryland is critical to mounting a strong and aggressive defense based on the facts of the case.

 Healthcare fraud is any attempt to defraud a healthcare benefits program.
 Whether lying, misrepresenting or concealing information to receive Medicare benefits or submitting false invoices for reimbursement for medical services not provided to a patient, healthcare fraud is an attempt to manipulate the truth in order to gain money or services to which one is not lawfully entitled.